Shopify Integration

 Products.

-Custom e-commerce websites implemented using the Storefront API have their own store domain names.
-You need to install the Shopify Headless Theme to connect Shopify's built-in pages with your custom site.
+Custom e-commerce websites implemented using the Storefront API will have their own store domain names.
+The Shopify Headless Theme needs to be installed to connect Shopify's built-in pages with your custom site.

 Download the theme from the Github repository, enter the online store, and click